kkdsdesilva/employee-attrition-rate/reports/attrition_report.md

   <img src="figures/forest_precision_recall_curve.png" width='40%' />
 </p>

-These figures show that the random forest model slightly outperforms the decision tree model in terms of precision, recall, and f1 score.
-However, the difference in performance between the two models is not significant, and both models can effectively predict employee attrition.
+These figures show that the random forest model performs almost perfectly in distinguishing between employees who stayed and those who left.
+The ROC curve and precision-recall curve show that the random forest model has high true positive rates and low false positive rates, indicating that it can accurately predict employee attrition.
+Even though the random forest model outperformed the decision tree model, both models provide valuable insights into the key factors driving employee attrition.

 ### Feature Importance